Jeffcw96/blog/content/post/download-file-with-golang/index.md

 author = "Jeff Chang"
 title = "Download File with Go" date = "2021-01-23"
-description = "In this article, we wil be going through http download file with Golang and Javascript" tags = [
+description = "In this article, we wil be demonstrate how to perform a http download file with Golang and Javascript" tags = [
     "javascript", "go"
 ]
 categories = [
 	"Javascript", "GO"
 ]
+image="cover.jpg"
 +++
 Before we get started, please ensure you already understand the [basic of REST API in GO](/p/rest-api-with-go/) <br/>
 Let's see the final result of this tutorial